 Shilpa Venkatachalam, PhD

-Shilpa completed her undergraduate degree in Mumbai, before moving to the U.K. to complete a Masters in Literature at the University of Durham, and earned her PhD in Critical Theory at the University of Nottingham, U.K. She has worked as an academic in the U.K., the U.S and in the West Indies.
+Shilpa completed her undergraduate degree in Mumbai, before moving to the U.K. to complete a Masters in Literature at the University of Durham.
+She earned her PhD in Critical Theory at the University of Nottingham, U.K. She has worked as an academic in the U.K., the U.S and in the West Indies.

 Following significant life events that required navigating health systems as patient and as caregiver, she earned an Advanced Master’s in Global Health from New York University, during which she also won the prestigious Paul Ambrose Scholars Program fellowship awarded by the by the Association for Prevention Teaching and Research.
 She was among 25 chosen by The Young Persons Chronic Disease Network in collaboration with American Cancer Society and the Harvard Global Equity Center for The Global Cancer Advocacy Training.

 In addition, she has been a regular panelist for video conference presentations on Global Health Topics by the Ambassador’s Club at the United Nations as part of a UNITAIR initiative.
-She has international experience in healthcare, and has worked in India and in Chad in both private sectors and public sectors on chronic health disease related projects.
+She has also served on the ‘Science and Policy Advisory Council”, for the National Pain Advocacy Center (NPAC).
+Dr Venkatachalam lives with inflammatory arthritis and also served as a patient representative and voting member in the development of the 2021 ACR guidelines for the treatment of RA and on the patient panel for the 2022 American College of Rheumatology Guideline for Vaccinations in Patients with Rheumatic and Musculoskeletal Diseases.
+She has international experience in healthcare and has worked in India and in Chad in both private and public sectors on chronic health disease related projects.